 If you are an international student interested in studying science in the US, you might consider studying chemistry.
 Chemistry is considered the “central science”, as it is the science of the molecular scale, and it is at the molecular level that major advancements are being made in areas such as medicine, nanotechnology, new materials, and the environment.
 A firm understanding of chemistry is required in order to fully understand most other areas of science.

 What is Chemistry?

 Chemistry is the study of the composition, properties and behavior of matter.
-Chemistry is referred to as the “central science” because it joins together physics and mathematics, biology and medicine, and the earth and environmental sciences.
+Chemistry is referred to as the “central science” because it joins together physics, mathematics, biology, medicine, and the earth and environmental sciences.
 Because of this, knowledge of the nature of chemicals and chemical processes provides valuable insight into a variety of physical and biological phenomena.
-Understanding chemistry is useful because it provides a basis for understanding the physical world we live in.
+Understanding chemistry is useful as it provides a basis for understanding the physical world we live in.

 Because it is so fundamental to our world, chemistry plays a role of some kind in everyone’s lives, and touches almost every aspect of our existence in one way or another.
 We need chemistry in order to meet our basic needs of food, clothing, shelter, health, energy, and clean air, water, and soil.
 We use chemical technologies to enrich our quality of life by using it to find solutions to problems in health, materials, and energy usage.

 Chemistry is by no means an easy subject.
 Students who study chemistry must be prepared to spend long hours in class, studying, and in labs.
 If you choose to study chemistry in the United States, you will: